I Want Your Sex (film): Production

 In May 2024, it was reported that a thriller film directed by Gregg Araki and co-written by Karley Sciortino titled I Want Your Sex was in development, with Olivia Wilde cast in the lead role.
 In August, Cooper Hoffman joined the cast as Elliot and Charli XCX joined in an undisclosed role.
-In late October, Daveed Diggs, Mason Gooding, Chase Sui Wonders, Johnny Knoxville and Margaret Cho joined the cast.
-In November, Roxane Mesquida revealed that she joined the film.
+In late October, Daveed Diggs, Mason Gooding, Chase Sui Wonders, Johnny Knoxville, and Margaret Cho joined the cast.
+In November, Roxane Mesquida revealed that she had joined the film.

+The screenplay originally centered on a young woman and her older male boss.
+After revisiting the script years later, Araki and Sciortino reversed the characters' genders, resulting in the relationship between the older Erika and younger Elliot.

+Araki was initially uncertain about casting Hoffman as Elliot, having associated him with his younger role in Licorice Pizza.
+After Hoffman submitted a self-taped audition, he flew from New York to Los Angeles for a chemistry read with Wilde.
+Araki said their chemistry and Hoffman's presence convinced him that Hoffman was right for the role.

 Filming

 Principal photography began on October 2, 2024, in Los Angeles.
 Filming wrapped on October 27.